Basics of Currency: Understanding Money & Exchange Rates

 What Is Currency?

-At its core, currency serves three main purposes:
+At its core, currency performs three essential functions:

-• It is a medium of exchange, which allows people to trade without bartering.
+• It acts as a medium of exchange, allowing trade without the complications of direct barter.

-• It is a unit of account, which helps assign consistent prices to goods and services.
+• It provides a unit of account so prices can be compared across goods and services.

 A Brief History of Currency